 5. Sea survival training

-In October 2020, Virginia’s Governor, Ralph Northam, announced the Mid-Atlantic Wind Training Alliance.
-The New College Institute, which will serve as the host institution, is joining forces with Centura College and the Mid-Atlantic Maritime Academy to create the Mid-Atlantic Wind Training Alliance.
-It’s likely they are offering four of the five modules, with the exception of the sea survival training.
+The New College Institute, which will serve as the host institution, is joining forces with Centura College and Maritime Institute to create the Mid-Atlantic Wind Training Alliance.
+Please contact each school to assess their GWO training curriculum and which best suits your needs.

 To learn more about becoming a supplier to the CVOW project, we invite you to visit the Coastal Virginia Offshore Wind Supply Chain site.
 There you can also find recorded Virtual Supplier Education Sessions in which information was shared on how you can avail your business of the opportunities to participate in the project.

-The best way for your business to get involved in Dominion Energy’s offshore wind project is to pre-register here.
+The best way for your business to get involved in Dominion Energy’s offshore wind project is to pre-register.

 We also recommend that you visit the Hampton Roads Alliance Offshore Wind site to register with the Virginia Offshore Wind Supply Chain Partnership Directory to stay informed of supply chain opportunities and receive industry updates.